dgehriger/confluence-mathjax/README.md

-# MathJax Plugin for COnfluence
+# MathJax Plugin for Confluence 9.2

 ## Pre-requisites